Development of Spock

 Nimoy agreed to return for Star Trek II: The Wrath of Khan with the promise of a death scene for the character.
 The fan response was overwhelmingly negative to the news, but after Nimoy enjoyed the production, he asked if there was a means in which the death could be ambiguous.
 Nimoy returned for the next film, and convinced studio chief Michael Eisner that he should direct it.
 Spock was revived in the film.
 The film was successful, and he was asked to direct the following film, Star Trek IV: The Voyage Home as well.
 Due to delays in negotiating William Shatner's contract, consideration was given to re-booting the franchise and starting again with new, younger actors.
-This was abandoned; Star Trek V: The Final Frontier introduced a previously unmentioned half brother of Spock, Sybok.
+This was abandoned; Star Trek V: The Final Frontier, directed by Shatner, introduced a previously unmentioned half brother of Spock, Sybok.
 Following the poor reception of the film, a re-boot was once again considered, but instead Nimoy was asked to organise the sixth film, Star Trek VI: The Undiscovered Country.
 To promote the film, he agreed to appear in The Next Generation.

 He refused to return for Star Trek Generations as the expected role was not significant enough, and the character did not return to the franchise again until 2009's Star Trek, where it was recast and portrayed by Zachary Quinto.
 Nimoy also agreed to return, playing the older version of the character.
 Quinto sought his advice about how to play the character, and the two became friends.
 Nimoy appeared one final time in a cameo within the 2013 film Star Trek Into Darkness; he died in February 2015 prior to production on the 2016's Star Trek Beyond.
 Within that film, a scene was included to reference the in-universe death of the older version of the character.